Updated on March 14th, 2025

 Note: Always test a small area of your plants first and spray in cooler parts of the day to minimize the risk of burning the plants under the hot sun.

-4. Puff Dust to Dust Plant-Powered Insect Powder: This powder is plant-based and safe for use around your family and pets.
+4. Puff Dust to Dust Insect Powder: This powder is plant-based and safe for use around your family and pets.
 Three reasons to use:

-- Long lasting protection: A single layer remains effective over time.
+- Long-lasting protection: A single layer remains effective over time.

-- Soil friendly: Improves soil structure and supports healthier plants.
+- Soil-friendly: Improves soil structure and supports healthier plants.

 Embrace a bug-free season with Dr. Killigan's